Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Deceleration Parameter Parameterization

 \section{Deceleration Parameter Parameterization}

-The deceleration parameter is a valuable tool for determining the nature of the universe’s expanding rate.
-In this regard, previous studies have adopted diverse parametric forms of $q$, while some researchers have focused on non-parametric forms.
-These approaches have been widely examined in the literature to characterize the fundamental cosmological challenges including: the initial singularity problem, the problem of all time decelerating expansion, the horizon problem, and Hubble tension, among other key issues\cite{banerjee05,cunha08,escamilla22}.
 The deceleration parameter $q$ plays a pivotal role in describing the expansion of the universe.
 It characterizes the nature of cosmic expansion: a negative value $(q <0)$ signifies accelerated expansion, while a positive value $(q>0)$ indicates deceleration.
-When the value of $q$ below $-1$, the universe undergoes super-accelerated expansion.
-Specific values of $q$ correspond to distinct cosmological phases: $q= -1$ represents the de-Sitter phase, $q = \frac{1}{2}$ corresponds to the matter-dominated era, and $q=1$ describes the raditation-dominated era.
-The present study considers a specific functional form for this parameter in terms of the redshift $z$ as\cite{mamon2017parametric}

-where $q_0$, $q_1$ and $N$ are some dimension-less parameters to be constrained by the observational data set.
-The time derivative of the Hubble parameter is given by \( \dot{H} = -(1 + q)H^2 \).
-This expression establishes a connection between the Hubble parameter and the deceleration parameter, which can be obtained through integration
+When the value of $q$ is below $-1$, the universe undergoes super-accelerated expansion.
+Specific values of $q$ correspond to distinct cosmological phases: $q= -1$ represents the de-Sitter phase, $q = \frac{1}{2}$ corresponds to the matter-dominated era, and $q=1$ describes the radiation-dominated era.
+In this regard, previous studies have adopted various parametric forms of $q$, while some researchers have focused on nonparametric forms.
+These approaches have been widely examined in the literature to characterize fundamental cosmological challenges, including the initial singularity problem, the problem of all time decelerating expansion, the horizon problem, and Hubble tension, among other key issues\cite{banerjee05,cunha08,escamilla22}.
+Various parametrization of the deceleration parameter $q(z)$ have been extensively studied\cite{mandal2023,cunha08,gadbail2022parametrization,shekh2024late,arora2024diagnostic}.
+With this motivation, the present study considers two distinct functional forms of deceleration parameter in terms of the redshift $z$ as $q(z) = q_0 + q_1 \left( \frac{\ln(N +z)}{z+1} - \ln N \right)$ \cite{mamon2017parametric} and $q(z) = \dfrac{1}{2} + \dfrac{q_1 z + q_2}{(1+z)^2}$ \cite{gong2006observational} to describe the dymnamics of the universe in $f(T)$ gravity.
+Here $q_0$, $q_1$, $q_2$, and $N$ are some dimensionless parameters.
+The time derivative of the Hubble parameter satisfies the relation $\dot{H}=-(1+q(z))H^2$.
+Consequently, an integral relation can be derived that gives the relation between the Hubble parameter and deceleration parameter